Who We Are

 We educate the public and decision-makers about hunger — its causes, its solutions.
 We bring together diverse organization to fight hunger.
 We push for legislative and policy changes and organize local advocates to ensure that every New Jersey residents has enough healthy food to eat.

-Our work is made possible through the generous support of the Center for Food Action, Food Research & Action Center, Partners for Health and the New Jersey Healthy Communities Network.
+Our work is made possible through the generous support of the Center for Food Action, Food Research & Action Center, Partners for Health, the New Jersey Healthy Communities Network and the Tusk Montgomery Philanthropies.

 - Co-leads the successful New Jersey Food for Thought Campaign to end childhood hunger.